arrow

 &

 Daniel Harding is Music and Artistic Director of the Swedish Radio Symphony Orchestra, with whom in 2022 he celebrated his 15-year anniversary.
-In the 2014/15 season he devised and curated the celebrated Interplay Festival, presenting a series of concerts and related inspirational talks involving artists, academics, scientists and philosophers.
-As Artistic Director he continues this type of influential programming at Berwaldhallen.
-He is also Conductor Laureate of the Mahler Chamber Orchestra, with whom he has worked for over 20 years.
+In the 2014/2015 season, he devised and curated the celebrated Interplay Festival, featuring concerts and related inspirational talks with renowned artists and academics.
+As Artistic Director, he continues this type of influential programming.
+Harding is also Conductor Laureate of the Mahler Chamber Orchestra, with whom he has worked for over 20 years, and Music Director of Youth Music Culture, The Greater Bay Area in China.
+The 2024/2025 season will be his first as Music Director at the Academia Nazionale di Santa Cecilia in Rome.

-Daniel Harding’s tenure as Music and Artistic Director will last throughout the 2024/25 season.
+Daniel Harding tours regularly with the Swedish Radio Symphony Orchestra, performing at prestigious venues all over Europe and the world, and has recorded several acclaimed and award-winning albums with the orchestra.
+His tenure as Music and Artistic Director will last throughout the 2024/2025 season.
 “It is increasingly rare that the relationship between a conductor and an orchestra not only lasts for more than a decade, but keeps growing,” he says about working with the orchestra.
-“It is also rare for an orchestra of the highest musical standard to very obviously want to keep on growing.”

-In 2002, Harding was awarded the title Chevalier de l’Ordre des Arts et des Lettres by the French Government, and in 2017 nominated to the position Officier des Arts et Lettres.
+In 2002, Harding was awarded the title Chevalier de l’Ordre des Arts et des Lettres by the French Government, and in 2017 nominated to the position Officier des Arts et des Lettres.
 In 2012, he was elected a member of the Royal Swedish Academy of Music.
 In 2021, he was appointed Commander of the Most Excellent Order of the British Empire.
-He is also a qualified airline pilot.
+Daniel Harding grew up in Oxford, England, and played trumpet before taking up conducting in his late teens.
+He is also, since 2016, a qualified airline pilot.

 &